viacovella/nibs-bids-sandbox/README.md

 # nibs-bids-sandbox
-draft repository for representing a NIBS experiment with BIDS
+Draft repository for representing a NIBS experiment with BIDS.
+All the data are FAKE.